Who are School Governors?

 The Governor's Meetings

-All Governors are expected to attend the 'Full Govenors' meeting, which is held once a term.
-The chairman of the Governing Body is Mr Philip McKennell, and the vice-chairman is Mrs Paula Spence.
+All Governors are expected to attend the 'Full Governors' meeting, which is held once a term.
+The chair of the Governing Body is Mr Matt Dunkin.